adsl54010/Airbnb-price-predict-20201009-LA/README.md

 Third, I use six different model to predict.
 They are Linear Regression, Ridge Regression, Random forest Regression, XGBoost Regression, Neural Network with L1 Regularizers, Neural Network with L2 Regularizers.

-In the end, Neural Network with L1 Regularizers has the best result.
+In the end, XGBoost Regression has the best result.
 I truely believe there still have a lot of things that I can imporve the result.

 Reference: